The Peel Sessions 1988–90

 The Peel Sessions 1988–90 is a Bolt Thrower album consisting of three Peel Sessions.
-It is released on Strange Fruit: DEI 8118-2 in 1991 and recorded live in the studio.
+It was released on Strange Fruit in 1991, DEI 8118–2, and recorded live in the studio.
 It is produced by Dale Griffin.

 Track listing

 The tracks 1 to 4 are from the first Peel session.
 Track 5 to 8 are from their second Peel session and the last four tracks are from the last Peel session.

 This is the only recording of the track "Domination".
 The intro of the song was later used for "Prophet of Hatred".